 K. “Residual disability” means in relation to the individual’s reduction in earnings and may be related either to the inability to perform some part of the “major,” “important” or “essential duties” of employment or occupation, or to the inability to perform all usual business duties for as long as is usually required.
 A policy that provides for residual disability benefits may require a qualification period, during which the insured must be continuously totally disabled before residual disability benefits are payable.
 The qualification period for residual benefits may be longer than the elimination period for total disability.
 In lieu of the term “residual disability,” the insurer may use “proportionate disability” or other term of similar import that in the opinion of the commissioner adequately and fairly describes the benefit.

 L. “Sickness” means sickness, illness, or disease of an insured person that first manifests itself after the effective date of insurance and while the insurance is in force.
 A definition of sickness may provide for a probationary period that shall not exceed thirty (30) days from the effective date of the coverage of the insured person.
-The definition may be modified to exclude sickness or disease for which benefits are provided under a worker’s compensation, occupational disease, employers’ liability or similar law.
+The definition may be modified to exclude sickness or disease for which benefits are provided under a workers’ compensation, occupational disease, employers’ liability or similar law.

 M. “Total disability”